muwerk/Research-mupplets/README.md

 # mupplets [WIP]

 **Note:** This is very much a work-in-progress.
+Interface and messages are NOT stable or final.

 **mu**werk a**pplets**; mupplets: functional units that support specific hardware or reusable applications.

 **mupplets** use muwerks MQTT-style messaging to pass information between each other on the same device.
-If connected to an MQTT-server via munet, all functionallity is externally available.
+If connected to an MQTT-server via munet, all functionallity is externally available through an MQTT server such as Mosquitto.

 See [mupplet led and switch example](https://github.com/muwerk/Examples/tree/master/led) for a complete example that illustrates how a switch mupplet (interfacing to a physical button) and a led mupplet (infacing to a physical led) communicate using muwerk.